 - The Product Title / Variant Title can be set if you are using the Recharge Checkout on Shopify or BigCommerce.
 The new title will be updated for all future orders in both Recharge and your eCommerce platform.
 This change ensures customers can differentiate the product swap when viewing their orders and Customer Portal.

 After you’ve finished setting up your workflow you will need to head back into the Workflows Integration main page to turn the workflow on.

 Change the status of your workflow to enabled by moving the slider into the green position underneath the Status column.

 Step 5 - Test your workflow

-You can follow our instructions on running a test transaction to confirm that the workflow is working correctly.
+Perform a test transaction to confirm the workflow is working as expected.